AzureAiDevs/hub/website/2023-aia/2023-04-11-build-chatgpt/index.md

  -->

-- Core concepts
-- Using prompts for user interaction (Minecraft example)
-- Cross-pollination between apps (Cognitive Search example)
+- How to build your own ChatGPT.
+- How to integrate Azure OpenAI Service into your apps.
-- Sign up to get started
+- How to sign up to Azure OpenAI Service.

 <!--
 - Main point 1